-- statistical-random generators, which seek to generate numbers that follow a uniform random distribution, and
+- statistical RNGs, which seek to generate numbers that follow a uniform random distribution,

-- unpredictable-random generators, which seek to generate numbers that are cost-prohibitive to predict.
+- cryptographic RNGs, which seek to generate numbers that are cost-prohibitive to predict, and

 This document covers:

-- Statistical-random and unpredictable-random generators, as well as recommendations on their use and properties.
+- Statistical and cryptographic RNGs, as well as recommendations on their use and properties.

 - A discussion on when an application that needs numbers that "seem" random should specify their own "seed" (the initial state that the numbers are based on).

-- An explanation of what programming language interfaces implement statistical-random and unpredictable-random generators, as well as advice on implementing them in programming languages.
+- An explanation of what programming language interfaces implement statistical and cryptographic RNGs, as well as advice on implementing them in programming languages.

 - Issues on shuffling with an RNG.